jadegui/Portfolio/docs/aboutme.md

 Currently, I am a technical writer student at Algonquin College.
 I'm passionate about taking complex information and making it into accessible and user-friendly content for the end-users.

-When I'm not studying, I love to explore Ottawa's hidden gems, try new restaurants, and help organize fun events in the city.
+In my free time, I love to explore Ottawa's hidden gems, try new restaurants, and help organize fun events in the city.

 Feel free to check out my [resume](https://www.dropbox.com/scl/fi/g68d99r120hd2soimxd3a/Jade-Guinoiseau-Resume.pdf?rlkey=gxs8o4hnn4xo9elxg3fnzsrz1&st=0zwfblvs&dl=0) or get in touch at guin0093@algonquinlive.com!